 Fairy ring disease is a strange lawn phenomenon that plagues your lawn in the form of rings, arc shapes, or irregular patterns.
 This lawn fungal growth generally occurs in spring and summer including mid-summer and late summer and humid weather, and in both cool-season turfs and warm-season turfs.

-This unique disease starts out as a small circle of dark or brown grass, which gradually gets bigger as the fungus grows.
+This unique disease starts as a small circle of dark or brown grass, which gradually gets bigger as the fungus grows.

 The ring of the circle can develop mushrooms during spring and fall during times of excess moisture or heavy wet conditions.